 Even after becoming a French citizen, she never lost her Polish roots.
 She taught her kids Polish and regularly returned to Poland to visit.

-Agnieszka Holland is a Polish woman you may not have heard of, but there’s every chance you’ve seen her work as she is a very prolific director.
+Agnieszka Holland, a name you may not have heard of, but there’s every chance you’ve seen her work as she is a very prolific director.